MonoGame/MonoGame/Documentation/articles/introduction/platforms.md

 The iOS platform uses [Xamarin.iOS](https://docs.microsoft.com/en-us/xamarin/ios/).
 OpenGL is used for graphics, and OpenAL for audio.

+## Additional Project types

+MonoGame includes several other project types to support cross-platform development and the building of Content Pipeline extensions, which are listed here for convenience.

 ### NetStandard Library

 |**Supported Systems**|**NuGet Package**|**Template ID**|